georgysemenov/wagtails/README.md

 # wagtails
-Repository for data and code used in a whole genome analysis of hybridzation and introgression between alba and personata wagtails
+Repository for data and code used in a whole genome analysis of hybridzation and introgression between alba and personata wagtails subspeciues of the white wagtail (Motacilla alba)